DETAILED ACTION

 Claim 14 is rejected under 35 U.S.C.
 103 as being unpatentable over Green (US 4016750 A) or Crostack (US 4271705 A) as applied to claim 1 above, and further in view of Pure (US 3469229 A) or Gonzalez (US 20210080570 A1).

-Pure teaches wherein a plurality of pairs of transmitters and receivers are provided, and wherein the signal processor is configured to reconstruct a multi-dimensional space by using the plurality of pairs of transmitters and receivers.
+Pure teaches wherein a plurality of pairs of transmitters and receivers are provided, and wherein the signal processor is configured to reconstruct a multi-dimensional space around the object by using the plurality of pairs of transmitters and receivers.
 [Claim 3 has pairs of transmitters and receivers and Col 5, Lines 40-50 have display on chart meaning 2 dimensional space]

-Gonzalez teaches that wherein a plurality of pairs of transmitters and receivers are provided, and wherein the signal processor is configured to reconstruct a multi-dimensional space by using the plurality of pairs of transmitters and receivers.
+Gonzalez teaches that wherein a plurality of pairs of transmitters and receivers are provided, and wherein the signal processor is configured to reconstruct a multi-dimensional space around the object by using the plurality of pairs of transmitters and receivers.
 [0033 and 0054-0055 pairs of transmitters and receivers and 0031 have display meaning 2 dimensional space]

 It would have been obvious to one of ordinary skill in the art before the filing date to have modified the sensor in Green or Crostack with the multiple pairs of transmitters and receivers of Pure or Gonzalez for more coverage and redundancy and to have a two dimensional screen display.